SvenRosvall/VLCB-Arduino/docs/Service.md

 process
 : This method that be called regularly.
-It has a pointer to a Command that needs to be processed or a null pointer if there is no Command to be processed.
+It has a pointer to a Action that needs to be processed or a null pointer if there is no Action to be processed.
 Use this for any processing that needs to be performed now and then such as polling for changes of input pins.